mdelzotto/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS: There are several types of Database Management Systems, but by far the most widely used is the Relational DataBase Management Systems.
+The data is stored in tabular format grouped into rows and columns similar to spreadsheets.
+That collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.
+These kind of databases are called relational due to the fact that a relation is a mathematical idea that is equivalent to a table.
+So relational databases are databases that store their data in tables.

+SQL: Structured Query Language is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with DBMS.
+The syntax for SQL is English-like and requires a lot less symbols than other traditional languages like C, Java or JavaScript.
+It is declarative and very concise, which means, there is a lot less to learn in order to use it effectively.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+Primary Key constraints identify the column or set of columns that have values that uniquely identify a row in a table.
+No two rows in a table can have the same primary key value.
+The values that compose a primary key column are unique; no two values are the same.
+Each table has one and only one primary key, which can consist of one or many columns.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+A foreign key (FK) is a column or combination of columns that is used to establish and enforce a link between the data in two tables to control the data that can be stored in the foreign key table.
+A link is created between two tables when the column or columns that hold the primary key value for one table are referenced by the column or columns in another table.
+This column becomes a foreign key in the second table.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+This type of relationship models things like:

+-an order can have many products and the same product will appear in many orders.
+-a book can have more than one author and an author can write more than one book.

+To model this relationship we need to introduce a third table that holds foreign keys that reference the primary key on the related tables.

 ## Project Set Up